r-cybersecurity/best-of-bot/README.md

 ```

 Yes, the dependencies aren't pinned.
 No, this isn't automated and probably could be.
 It's a Twitter bot which is updated almost-never and has very little access to anything (worst thing is probably my OpenAI key), so it doesn't *really* matter.

+### Considerations

+Because this bot is oriented towards use in discussion-focused subreddits, it posts links directly to Reddit.
+When creating or running bots like this, it's important to be curteous to the communities you are posting to, so you do not spam them.
+For example, on Mastodon you should make posts unlisted so people can *choose to see* the bot's posts if they want to, but aren't spammed by the bot in public timelines.

+This bot is not a great choice if you're looking to post content from subreddits that act more as link aggregators, such as r/netsec.
+For those, check out my other project [Bring Link Aggregator Subreddits to the Fediverse](https://github.com/tweedge/xpost-reddit-to-fediverse).